Khanr7433/collab-todo-app/README.md

 ### Socket Events

+- **projectCreated** - Broadcast when new projects are created
+- **projectUpdated** - Broadcast when projects are modified
+- **projectDeleted** - Broadcast when projects are removed
 - **taskCreated** - Broadcast when new tasks are created
 - **taskUpdated** - Broadcast when tasks are modified
 - **taskMoved** - Broadcast when tasks are moved via drag & drop
 - **taskDeleted** - Broadcast when tasks are removed
-- **newActivityLog** - Broadcast new activity entries
+- **newActivityLog** - Broadcast new activity entries for projects and tasks
+- **userOnline** - Track online users for collaboration awareness

 ### Live Updates

+- **Project Synchronization** - All connected clients receive instant project updates
-- **Task Synchronization** - All connected clients receive instant updates
+- **Task Synchronization** - All connected clients receive instant task updates
 - **Drag & Drop Sync** - Real-time task movement across all users
 - **Activity Notifications** - Real-time activity log updates with toast notifications
-- **Conflict Resolution** - Handle concurrent edits with user confirmation
+- **Conflict Resolution** - Handle concurrent edits with user confirmation dialogs
 - **User Status** - Visual indicators for current user's content
+- **Null Safety** - Robust error handling prevents crashes from null references

 ## 🎨 UI/UX Features